sinSeptember/CTF/README.md

 </p>

-This collection of notes and exploits  I've used to tackle challenges mainly in HTB and other platforms.
+A collection of notes and exploits I've used to tackle challenges

 Feel free to leave a star if you found it helpful.